 Building or Renovating Your Property

-Not only is there a wide selection of small apartments and large villas, a person will also be able to choose whether he or she would like a newly built home, an older home that needs renovations, or to buy a plot of land and build a home themselves.
-Although until now, purchasing a newly built home has been the preferred type of real estate transaction in Portugal, especially by English transplants, renovating or building from scratch have both recently increased in popularity.
+Not only is there a wide selection of small apartments and large villas, but you will also be able to choose whether you would like a newly built home, an older home that needs renovations, or to buy a plot of land and build your own home.
+Although until now, purchasing a newly built home has been the preferred type of real estate transaction in Portugal, renovating or building from scratch have both recently increased in popularity.

 As with most things, taking on the task of building one’s own home in Portugal also has its disadvantages.
-Most notably, adhering to any sort of time schedule will be a very big challenge.
+Most notably, adhering to any sort of time schedule will be a big challenge.
 The reasons for this are many and include bureaucratic delays as well as the accepted regional methods of working on and completing a construction project.
 When embarking on a building project, the homeowner must first obtain approval for their home from the Camara Municipal, more commonly referred to as the Council.
-Once the authorities have discussed the project and decide to grant a license, which can itself take several months, the builders you have chosen to work on the project must each present their licenses and proof of insurance.
-After the outlined work on the building has been complete, the council will send a representative to conduct a site inspection to confirm that the work that has been performed matches what was originally set forth in the proposal.
+Once the authorities have discussed the project and decided to grant a license, which can itself take several months, the builders you have chosen to work on the project must each present their licenses and proof of insurance.
+After the outlined work on the building has been completed, the council will send a representative to conduct a site inspection to confirm that the work that has been performed matches what was originally set forth in the proposal.

 In addition to these municipal delays, the expectations for construction workers and building professionals are different in Portugal than a person from another country might be accustomed to.
+Trying to determine when exactly they will begin and end work each day is often difficult, as is establishing a certain amount of time allocated to lunch in the afternoon.
+And although the work will be thorough and the men will be honest, there will be some days when they don’t even come to the job site at all.
+Unfortunately, this is the norm in that particular industry, so the property owner who attempts to be a little aggressive about his or her expectations regarding the timing and amount of work performed will be deemed unreasonable and may then have a difficult time securing any capable construction professionals to complete the job.
+In addition to these municipal delays, the expectations for construction workers and building professionals are different in Portugal than a person from another country might be accustomed to.
 Trying to determine when exactly they will begin and end work each day is nearly impossible, as is establishing a certain amount of time allocated to lunch in the afternoon.
 And although the work will be thorough and the men will be honest, there will be some days when they don’t even come to the job site at all.
 Unfortunately, this is the norm in that particular industry, so the property owner who attempts to be a little aggressive about his or her expectations regarding the timing and amount of work performed will be deemed unreasonable and may then have a difficult time securing any capable construction professionals to complete the job.

-+44 (0) 800 014 8201 and a member of the Portugal Property who will be happy to answer any of your questions.
+For more information please write to us on email@example.com or feel free to call us on +44 (0) 800 014 8201 and a member of the team will be happy to answer any of your questions.

 We look forward to helping you find your dream Portugal Property!